sunng87/handlebars-rust/README.md

 You can find a real example for template inheritance in `examples/partials.rs`, and templates used by this file.

-From 0.23 we support Handlebars 4.0 partial syntax by default.
-Original partial syntax via `block`, `partial` helpers are still supported via feature flag `partial_legacy`.
-Examples can be find in `examples/partials.rs`.

 #### WebAssembly compatible

 You can use this handlebars implementation in your rust project that